Our Team

 In a time of unprecedented disruption and evolving challenges within higher education, Sova proudly stands at the forefront, led by a team of experts in education, policymaking, nonprofits, academia, and government.

-Our team is the heart and soul of our company, deeply committed to addressing the pressing pain points faced by the higher education community.
+Our team is the heart and soul of our organization, deeply committed to addressing the pressing pain points faced by the higher education community.

 Annabelle Allard